Mercerenies/mlsp-lang/README.md

 Current Progress
 ----------------

 The language is currently in its very early stages.
-The parser (written in Haskell using Parsec) is partially built and understands the syntax but does not output anything remotely readable as a result of it.
+The parser (written in Haskell using Parsec) is partially built and understands the basic syntax and outputs S-expressions, but no engine exists to understand the resulting expressions.

 Example Code
 ------------